GraphQL Query

 }

-If the database returns its data in a different format than the components expect, enable transform result toggle or add a new code step to transform the data.
+If the database returns its data in a different format than expected for the components, you can modify it.
+For example, you can turn on the **Transform result** toggle in the action's settings or add a new *JavaScript Code* step to transform the data.

 return {{data}}.map(item => {